Latest Guest Interview:

 Latest Better Than Most Segments

 Better Than Most is a regular feature of The Business of Giving, examining the best places to work among social good businesses and nonprofit organizations.
-Denver: Today, you will be going to the US headquarters of Médecins Sans Frontières or Doctors Without...read more
+Denver: For this edition, we’ll be going to Howard Street in San Francisco and to the headquarters of Kiva, an...

 SPEAKING, MODERATING & COACHING

 A key differentiator of the highest performing nonprofits is their belief in Executive Coaching…and not just for the senior staff but for people throughout the organization.
 Not only is it transformative for the individual but for the whole organization.
 A “coaching culture” is becoming synonymous with places people thrive and want to stay.

 Denver: We're going to play Take Five with Jim Firman, the President and CEO of NCOA.
 Are you ready to go, Jim?
 Jim: I’m ready to go.
 Denver: What is one of your favorite documentaries or movies?
 Jim: King of Hearts.
 Denver: What should we as a society be...

 “Take Five” with Dr. Neal Barnard, Author of Your Body in Health and Founder of Physicians Committee for Responsible Medicine

 So we’re going to play Take Five with Dr. Neal Barnard, author of Your Body In Balance.
 Are you ready, Neal?

 Denver: We're going to play Take Five with Lindsay Firestone Gruber, the CEO of the Taproot Foundation.
 Are you ready, Lindsay?
 Lindsay: I am ready!
 Denver: What should we as a society be worried about?
 Lindsay: We should be worried about the fact that we are...